Sign Up for Our Newsletter!

 The grade of your cancer is determined by looking at the tumor cells from the biopsy under a microscope.
 The prostate cancer grade is described using the Gleason score.
 This score is used to estimate how aggressive the cancer may be—if and how quickly the tumor may grow and spread.

-The pathologist assigns a number to the cells based on how abnormal they appear.
-The scale goes from 1 (non-aggressive) to 5 (very aggressive).
+A doctor called a pathologist assigns a number to the cells based on how they appear.
+These numbers go from 3 (less aggressive) to 5 (very aggressive).
 The numbers of the two most common patterns are added together to create a Gleason Score.
-The Gleason grading system is one of the most important prognostic factors (that will help determine outcomes) in prostate cancer.

 For example, in a biopsy where the most common cell type is a 3, and the second most common cell type is a 4, the Gleason score is a 7.
 However, a biopsy where the most common cell type is a 4 and the second most common cell type is a 3 would also be considered a Gleason score 7.
 It is important to know that a 3+4 can progress very differently than a 4+3.

-Even if a Gleason grade of 5 is not one of the two most common cell types, many pathology reports will still make note of the presence of any grade 5 cells.
-A Gleason grade 5, even in a small amount, puts you at a higher risk of having the prostate cancer return (recurrence).
+It’s important to know whether any cells rated a Gleason grade 5 are present.
+Most pathology reports will note this.
+A Gleason grade 5, even in a small amount, puts you at a higher risk of the prostate cancer returning (recurrence).

-The Grade Group is a more recent grading system and is intended to be simpler than the Gleason score.
-It has five grades - 1 through 5.
-You might see one of, or both the Gleason score and Grade Group, listed on a hospital pathology report.
+The Grade Group is a more recent grading system.
+It is intended to be simpler than the Gleason score.
+There are five Grade Groups - 1 through 5.
+You might see one of, or both the Gleason score and Grade Group, listed on a pathology report.

 Gleason Score Chart